dianewoodbridge/target_recipe_project/README.md

 *Import Requirements: preprocessor, matplotlib*

 7. **qty_mapping.py**
-Standardises the units (cup/tablespoon/teaspoon) used in recipe into a standard volume scale.
+<br>Standardises the units (cup/tablespoon/teaspoon) used in recipe into a standard volume scale.
 Loads density information to calculate weight required from the volume.
-Finally, calculate the required amount of each ingredient.
+Finally, calculate the required amount of each ingredient. </br>
 *Import Requirements: re, pandas, numpy*

 8. **evaluation.py**